celyes/ray/README.md

 ## Iterating through values

 You can iterate through the values of a Ray object by using the `each()` method.
 This method accepts a callable to be executed on the every element of the array.
-Not that this method changes the array in place.
+Note that this method changes the array in place.

 Here's an example: